Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

-Recently, in~\cite{EC:ABKK23}, the authors have also tackled similar questions relating to non-interactive \gls{OT}.
-There, three constructions for \gls{OT} are presented.
-While the first solution claims to be 1-shot, it assumes shared maximally-entangled pairs before the execution of the protocol, in a setup phase that is not accounted for as a round.
+Also recently, in~\cite{EC:ABKK23,C:BKS23}, the authors have tackled similar questions relating to non-interactive \gls{OT} (without tackling \gls{OTM} and \gls{OTP}).
+In~\cite{EC:ABKK23}, three constructions for \gls{OT} are presented.
+While the first solution claims to be one-shot, it assumes shared maximally-entangled pairs before the execution of the protocol, in a setup phase that is not accounted for as a round.
 This means that this protocol needs, effectively, two messages.
 This fact is explicitly acknowledged by the authors in their Section~2.2~\cite{EC:ABKK23}, where it is mentioned that to construct a protocol without assuming the setup phase, one more message must be introduced in an interactive manner (i.e., in the other direction).
 Also, their construction is for Random \gls{OT} in the \gls{QROM}, in opposition to this work, where a chosen-input \gls{OT} in the \gls{NQSM} is proposed.
-Preeminently, \cite{EC:ABKK23} leaves some \textit{open questions}, which are covered by the contributions of our work, and even further generalized.
-Namely, whether it would be possible to construct: (1) 2-message chosen-input \gls{OT}; (2) 1-shot \gls{OT} with pre-shared entanglement from a concrete computational hardness assumption.
-Indeed, the contributions of this work show that not only an unconditionally-secure 2-message non-interactive chosen-input \gls{OT} exists, already settling the first point, but even a 1-shot \gls{OT} from \glspl{OWF} and \glspl{SF} and without the need to have pre-shared entanglement.
-Actually, the latter result both answers and generalizes the first and second points.
+In~\cite{C:BKS23}, another construction for a one-shot \gls{OT} in the shared EPR pairs model is proposed, under the sub-exponential LWE assumption, together with a proposal for an \gls{MPC} protocol also requiring the QROM.
+In contrast, the contributions of our work rely on the \gls{NQSM} to show that not only an unconditionally-secure two-message non-interactive chosen-input \gls{OT} exists, but even a one-shot \gls{OT} from \glspl{OWF} and \glspl{SF} and without the need to have pre-shared entanglement; furthermore, \glspl{OTP} is built from these constructions.